Arksine/moonraker/docs/web_api.md

 as applications have the following fields:

 - `configured_type`: the application type configured by the user
-- `detected_type`:  the applicaiton type as detected by Moonraker.
+- `detected_type`:  the application type as detected by Moonraker.
 - `channel`:  the currently configured update channel.
 For Moonraker and Klipper this is set in the `[update_manager]` configuration.
   For clients the channel is determined by the configured type